Arwen

+Fictional biography

 Narrative

 Arwen was the youngest child of Elrond, lord of the Elvish sanctuary of Rivendell and leader of the High Elves remaining in Middle-earth at the end of the Third Age, and Celebrían, daughter of Galadriel, ruler of the Elvish forest realm of Lothlórien.
 Her elder brothers were the twins Elladan and Elrohir.
 Her name "Ar-wen" means 'noble maiden' in Sindarin.
 She was given the name "Evenstar" as the most beautiful of the last generation of High Elves in Middle-earth.

-As told in "The Tale of Aragorn and Arwen", in his twentieth year Aragorn met Arwen for the first time in Rivendell, where he lived under Elrond's protection.
+As told in "The Tale of Aragorn and Arwen", an appendix to The Lord of the Rings, in his twentieth year Aragorn met Arwen for the first time in Rivendell, where he lived under Elrond's protection.
 Arwen, then over 2,700 years old, had recently returned to her father's home after living with her grandmother, Galadriel, in Lothlórien.
 Aragorn fell in love with Arwen at first sight.
 Thirty years later, the two were reunited in Lothlórien.
 Arwen reciprocated Aragorn's love, and on the mound of Cerin Amroth they committed themselves to marrying each other.
 In making that choice, Arwen gave up the Elvish immortality available to her as a daughter of Elrond, and agreed to remain in Middle-earth instead of travelling to the Undying Lands.

 Arwen first appears in the text of The Lord of the Rings in Rivendell, shortly after Frodo Baggins wakes in the House of Elrond: she sits beside her father at the celebratory feast.
 When the Fellowship of the Ring comes to Lothlórien, Aragorn remembers his earlier meeting with Arwen and pauses in reverence.

 Shortly before Aragorn takes the Paths of the Dead, he is joined by a contingent of his people accompanied by Arwen's brothers, Elladan and Elrohir, who bring him a gift from Arwen: a banner of black cloth.
 The banner is unfurled at the Battle of the Pelennor Fields to reveal the emblem of Elendil figured in mithril, gems, and gold; this becomes the first triumphant public announcement of the king's return.

 After the ring is destroyed, Aragorn becomes king of Arnor and Gondor.
 Arwen arrives at Minas Tirith, and they are married.
 She gives Frodo the Evenstar: her necklace with a white stone, to aid him when his injuries trouble him.

 Arwen serves as inspiration and motivation for Aragorn, who must become King of both Arnor and Gondor before Elrond will allow her to marry him.
-The Tale of Aragorn and Arwen, an appendix to the main story, relates that Aragorn and Arwen had a son, Eldarion, and at least two unnamed daughters.
+"The Tale of Aragorn and Arwen" relates that Aragorn and Arwen had a son, Eldarion, and at least two unnamed daughters.
 One year after Aragorn's death, Arwen dies at the age of 2,901.